W3rni0/NahamCon_CTF_2020/readme.md

 ![](assets//images//hackers.bmp)

-bmp format is a quite old file format and rarely used today as its compression algorithm is really not good and rarely supported so it's not very efficient in space to save images as bmp files, especially if you consider the image quality nowadays, the flag is again hidden in the least significant bits of the image and again I tried checking that during the CTF and got nothing, a smarter approach is to use zsteg, which checks all the availiable channels and even checks the most significant bit for hidden data, we can get the flag using the following command:
+bmp format is a quite old file format and rarely used today as its compression algorithm is really not good and rarely supported so it's not very efficient in space to save images as bmp files, especially if you consider the image quality nowadays, the flag is again hidden in the least significant bits of the image and again I tried checking that during the CTF and got nothing, a smarter approach is to use zsteg, which checks all the available channels and even checks the most significant bit for hidden data, we can get the flag using the following command:

 `zsteg -a hackers.bmp`

 and in action:

 ![](assets//images//oldschool.png)

 ***
 # Cryptography